-Working with multidisciplinary experts, and building on international best practices and principles, the California Department of Corrections and Rehabilitation (CDCR) is building what will become the “California Model” – building safer communities through rehabilitation, education, restorative justice and reentry.
+Working with multidisciplinary experts, and building on international best practices and principles, the California Department of Corrections and Rehabilitation (CDCR) is implementing the “California Model.”
+The goal?
+Building safer communities through rehabilitation, education, restorative justice and reentry.

 In March 2023, Governor Newsom announced the future transformation of San Quentin State Prison into San Quentin Rehabilitation Center.

-What is the California Model and how is it transforming criminal justice in California?
+What is the California Model and how is it changing lives?

 The California Model draws on international best practices to change culture within CDCR and CCHCS.
-The Department is committed to improving working and living conditions for all who live in, work in, and visit state prisons, as well as improving the working environment for all employees regardless of their location.
+The Department is committed to improving working and living conditions for all who live in, work in, and visit state prisons.

 The California Model is in line with CDCR’s mission to enhance public safety and promote the successful reintegration of the people in our care back to their communities.

 CDCR has partnered with the Amend program at the University of California, San Francisco, and has sent people in leadership positions to Norway to learn how their approach to normalcy in corrections and rehabilitation is lowering recidivism and expanding employee wellness.

 While Norway and California are very different, the core of their model is the same as ours.
 When we treat one another with respect, our environment will change for the better.

 The CA Model is a paradigm shift that draws on international best practices to change culture within the state’s prisons.
 The CA Model aims to develop a human-centered culture of healing, positive staff-inmate communication, and improved living and working conditions.
 In cohesion, these principles will improve public safety, rehabilitation and reentry, as well as outcomes.